 As your child continues to grow, their medical needs will continue to change.
 Just because your child has become a teenager does not mean he or she needs medical care any less frequently than when he or she was younger.
 Our doctors and nurse practitioners specialize in adolescent health and the focus is on the total health of our adolescent and young adult patients.

-We have several programs and services available to teens, such as waiting room sessions and workshops on topics, including:
+We have several programs and services available to teens, including:

 - Dating, friendships

 - Eating disorders

 - Mental healthcare for conditions including depression, ADHD and anxiety